 - Create a weekly album so they are easy to refer back to.
-This way you’ll never forget where a photo is and you don’t have to scroll back through hundreds of photos just to find a single one.
+This way you’ll never forget where a photo is, and you don’t have to scroll back through hundreds of photos just to find a certain one.

 - If creating a weekly album seems like too much, go with the monthly option.
 It’s just as simple, yet still fairly basic.
 It will help you stay organized without the worry that you’re being too organized.

-- Yearly albums might seem like a stretch, but for many, it’s a perfect solution.
+- Yearly albums may seem like a stretch, but for many, it’s a perfect solution.
 Maybe you want to remember the first year of your baby’s life or their first year in school.
-Creating an album for this purpose will help you quickly locate these memories any time you want to feel nostalgic.
+Creating an album for this purpose will help you quickly locate these memories any time you feel nostalgic.

 4. Don’t Forget Favorites!

 If organizing photos on the iPhone seems super straightforward, that’s because it absolutely is.
 Everyone from Grandma to kindergarteners can quickly set up an album and add images within seconds.
-There’s no formal training required and it’s about as intuitive as you’d expect it to be from Apple.
-What’s your favorite way of organizing photos on your phone?
-Let us know in the comments below.
+You can also edit photos on iOS easily with these tools.